bockph/DISN-Presentation/blogpost.md

  Translation $t \in \mathbb{R}^3$ is predicted directly.

  #### Loss calcualtion for pose estimation
-When training this network (Figure 3), the authors use the ShapeNet Core dataset **[25]** , where all objects are within the same aligned model space, and the renderings provided by Choy et al **[28]**.
+When training this network (Figure 3), the authors use the ShapeNet Core dataset [9] **[25]** , where all objects are within the same aligned model space, and the renderings provided by Choy et al. [10] **[28]**.
 The model space of the original dataset is then set as the world space with all camera parameters respect to it.
 For regression, a given world space point cloud $PC_w$ is transformed to camera space using predicted parameters and then compared to the camera space ground truth point cloud $PC_{cam}$.
 As a regression loss they use the Mean-squared-error (MSE) resulting in:

 $$L_{cam} = \frac{\sum_{p \in PC_w}||p_G-(Rp_w +t)||^2_2}{\sum_{p \in PC_w} 1}$$